 Due to its composition, it cannot be cleaned with either acidic or alkaline solutions, meaning you need to be careful with how you clean your granite floor.
 When cleaning granite, you need a specialist natural stone cleaner that is pH neutral and high-performing to remove dirt, grease and grime from this beautiful yet porous surface.

 In this latest post, we’re going to delve deeper into granite, understand what it is and how to properly clean and maintain granite floors.

 What is Granite?

-To understand what is so special about granite floors and why they need a different cleaning routine we must first look at what granite actually is.
+To understand what is so special about granite flooring and why they need a different cleaning routine we must first look at what granite actually is.

 Granite is an igneous rock that forms from the slow crystallization of magma below the earth’s surface.
 Granite made up of large mineral grains and is composed of quartz, feldspar, mica, amphiboles and other minerals.
 It is usually a red, pink, grey or white colour.
 Granite is rich in Silica and is therefore classified as an acidic rock.

-Granite is easily distinguishable thanks to its large mineral grains that fit tightly together, the individual grains are large enough that they can be seen by the naked eye.
+Granite is easily distinguishable thanks to its large mineral grains that fit tightly together.
+The individual grains are large enough that the naked eye can see them.
 Granite is much less porous than stones such as limestone and marble, making it the favoured option for worktops and floor tiles.

 From The Mine To The Floor

 Granite is often quarried before being cut into blocks or slabs to fabricate into worktops and tiles.
-Popular in all aspects of the home granite can be used for flooring, internal and external cladding, steps, sills, kitchen countertop, splashbacks and tabletops.
+Popular in all aspects of the home granite can be in scenarios such as:

 It is also used in monuments and gravestones as its composition ensures it is durable against weathering, especially when sealed for maximum protection.